Importing Expectations from HAR, Postman & Pact

 - Response headers excluded: Date, Transfer-Encoding, Content-Length, Connection, Set-Cookie, Server, Vary, trace headers, and others

-Non-volatile headers (such as Content-Type, Accept-Language) are preserved and included in the generated expectations.
+Non-volatile headers (such as Content-Type) are preserved and included in the generated expectations.

 Request body handling